[Download the NAMI suicide fact sheet.]

 - The single biggest risk factor for suicide is a prior history of suicidal behaviors or attempts.

-- Over 90 percent of people who commit suicide have been diagnosed with mental illness.
+- Over 90 percent of people who die by suicide have been diagnosed with mental illness.

 - Some of the mental illnesses most commonly associated with suicide include depression, bipolar disorder, schizophrenia, personality disorders (including borderline personality disorder), anxiety disorders (including posttraumatic stress disorder and panic attacks) and eating disorders (including bulimia nervosa and anorexia nervosa).

 - Substance abuse and addiction are associated with an increased risk of suicide.

 - More than one in three people who die from suicide are intoxicated, most commonly with alcohol or opiates (e.g., heroin, Percocet [oxycodone]).

 - The majority of completed suicides in America involve firearms and access to firearms is associated with a significantly increased risk of suicide.